sweetpea-org/sweetpea-py/docs/_source/api/distributions.rst

            to represent the distribution that the factor follows when generating values dynamically.

+           .. method:: sample()

+               Generate values based on the input distribution

+               :returns: a value sampled from the input distribution
+               :rtype: float

 .. class:: sweetpea.UniformDistribution(low, high)

            Represents a uniform distribution for :class:`.ContinuousFactor`,